Frequently Asked Questions

 What if I need accommodations?

-The University of Washington is committed to providing equal opportunity and reasonable accommodation in its services, programs, activities, education and employment for individuals with disabilities.
-To inquire about disability accommodations, please contact Disability Resources for Students at 425.352.5307, TDD 425.352.5303, FAX 425.352.5455, or email email@example.com.
+The University of Washington is committed to providing access, equal opportunity and reasonable accommodation in its services, programs, activities, education and employment for individuals with disabilities.
+To request disability accommodations contact Disability Resources for Students at 425.352.5307, TDD 425.352.5303, FAX 425.352.3581, email@example.com.
+It would be best if request are made 10 days prior to an event.

 How do I make an appointment?

-To schedule a personal counseling appointment you may stop by the reception desk at UW1-173 or call (425) 352-3183.
-Your first appointment will be an intake interview and you will be asked to complete some paperwork.
+To schedule a personal counseling appointment you may stop by the reception desk at UW1-080 or call (425) 352-3183.
+Your first appointment will be an intake interview and you will be asked to complete some online forms.